ponylang/ponylang-website/content/contribute/triage.md

 ### bug - *

-If it has been determined that the issue is in fact a bug, one of the following labels should be applied:
+If it has been determined that the issue is, in fact, a bug, one of the following labels should be applied:

 _bug - needs investigation_: the cause of the bug is unknown.
 If the issue needs to be discussed during the sync, the "needs discussion during sync" label should also be added as well.